edoger/zkits-logger/README.md

     SubLog1 := BaseLog.WithField("key", value)
     SubLog2 := BaseLog.WithFields(map[string]interface{}{/* multiple fields */})
     SubLog3 := BaseLog.WithContext(ctx)
+    // Field key-value pairs are also supported.
+    SubLog4 := BaseLog.WithFieldPairs("key1", value1, "key2", value2, /* More ... */)
     /* More ... */

     // Add a logger for the submodule, the logs recorded by the submodule all have